TheMarkitecht/dlr/README.md

 dlr may be easily pronounced as "dealer".

 dlr binds your Jim scripts to libffi (Foreign Function Interface).
-It lets your Jim scripts dynamically call a shared object library (.so file) of your choosing.
+It lets your Jim scripts dynamically call a shared object library (.so file) of your choosing, without writing any C/C++ code if you don't want to.

 ## Features of This Version:

 * Supports calling only one direction: from script to native code.
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
-All the surrounding features are implemented in a script library.
+The surrounding features are implemented in a script library.
 * Modular packing/unpacking framework in the script library.
-That supports fast dispatch, and selective implementation of certain type conversions entirely in C.
+That supports fast dispatch, and selective implementation of certain type conversions entirely in C, if needed for your app.
-* Ultra-simple build process.
+* Ultra-simple build process - source is just one .c file.
 * Works with Jim's `package require` command.
 * Designed for Jim 0.79 on GNU/Linux for amd64 architecture (includes Intel CPU's).
-* Tested (such as it is) on Debian 10.0 with libffi.so.6.0.4.
+* Tested on Debian 10.0 with libffi.so.6.0.4.
 * Might work well on ARM too (drop me a line if you've tried it!).

 ## Requirements: